-- 1. All 'looked after' children or children who were previously 'looked after'; - 2.
+- All 'looked after' children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted - 2.
 Students living in the catchment area with siblings at the school; - 3.
 Any child of a member of full time or part time staff (teaching or non-teaching) who is employed by the school.
 The member of staff must have been in post for at least 2 years.
 Temporary staff are not included in this arrangement. - 4.
 Students living in the catchment area attending Woodland and Alameda Middle schools; - 5.
 Other students living in the catchment area; - 6.
 Students not living in the catchment area but with siblings at the school - 7.
 'Very exceptional' medical grounds; - 8.
 Other students presently attending Alameda and Woodland Middle Schools; - 9.
 Any other children